jeevanjohnson/Chiyo/README.md

 # License
 You are allowed to use this code for your own use.

-All I ask for is some credit in someone that the code was originated by me.
+All I ask for is some credit in some way so that people know the code was originated by me.

 # Chiyo!